skyline_logo_text

 The class assignments and the assigned writing exercises are a tentative outlay of assignments this semester.
 It is quite possible that those assignments may change due to unforeseen circumstances.
 Those changes will be announced in class.

 Please Note: It is to the students’ great advantage to discipline themselves in attending class regularly.
 Absences will cause students to miss assignments that can not be made up (such as lectures, class discussions, and some exams if those exams have been returned.)
-Missing such work and class assignments may weaken considerable the students’ total score in English 100.
+Missing such work and class assignments may weaken considerably the students’ total score in English 100.
+If you know that you will be absent on the day that a writing assignment is due, then you should turn in your paper before that date.
+However, if you don’t know that you are going to be absent on that due date, then you should send in your assignment by someone else.
+Essays will NOT be accepted via email.
 (The final writing project is due on or before the assigned day ONLY).

 Outside Writing Assignments

-Week of August 19 – September 2, 2009 (Argumentative Essay-Please refer to Pages 6-8 in your Student Notes.)
-Read Cose’s Color Blind.
-In Chapter Five Cose discussed Dr. King’s views.
-Compare/contrast this statement: “The reality of King’s views is much more complicated than the “content of their character. . .”
-Due September 2, 2009 only
+Week of February 4 – 18, 2010 (Argumentative Essay-Please refer to Pages 6-8 in your Students Notes.)
+Cose’s Color Blind – In Chapter Five Cose discussed Dr. King’s views.
+Compare/contrast this statement: “The reality of King’s views is much more complicated than the “content of their character”. . .
+Due February 18, 2010 only.

-Week of October 16 - November 25, 2009 Read Hurston’s Their Eyes Were Watching God.
-From this book comes your final writing project.
-You will be given a handout that discusses the topic that will require critical evaluation, observation, and analyzation based upon Hurston’s concepts but applied to your life.
+Week of March 18 – April 22, 2010 (Expository Essay [again sprinkled with a bit of narration with a hint of description]) Okada’s No-No Boy: from this book comes your final writing project.
+You will be given a topic that will require critical evaluation, observation, and analyzation, based upon Okada’s concepts but applied to your life.
 It is vital that you attend class regularly to gather as many lecture notes as possible.
-Please remember that essay evaluation depends upon the quality of the paper and not quantity.
+Your lecture notes should enable you to write a full five to seven page essay discussing the assigned topic.
+(Essay evaluation, however, depends upon the quality of the paper and not quantity.)
+(Analogy Lessons 13 - 15)

 Book exams are scheduled to be given on the day that the outside writing assignments are due.
 Please make every effort to be in class on those days, especially.